xxao/linque/README.md

 ### .skip(count)
 Produces new sequence by bypassing specified number of items in current sequence and returns the remaining items.
-This call does not evaluate current sequence.
 This functionality is also available as a *linque.skip(sequence, n)* utility function.

 ```python
 data = (0, 1, 2, 3, 4, 5, 6, 7, 8, 9)